MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticDeviceScope.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsDeviceScope>`: The user experience analytics device scope entity contains device scope configuration values use to apply filtering on the endpoint analytics reports.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsDeviceScope>`: The user experience analytics device scope entity contains device scope configuration values use to apply filtering on the endpoint analytics reports.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: Indicates the creation date and time for the custom device scope.
   - `[DeviceScopeName <String>]`: The name of the user experience analytics device Scope configuration.
   - `[Enabled <Boolean?>]`: Indicates whether a device scope is enabled or disabled.
 When TRUE, the device scope is enabled.
 When FALSE, the device scope is disabled.
 Default value is FALSE.